Introduction to CED Focused Ultrasound

 North American Paediatric Emergency Medicine (PEM) POCUS programs are well established.
 In Australia many large Paediatric Emergency Departments run PEM POCUS programs training staff in ultrasound guided procedures, eFAST, lung, soft tissue, focused echo in life support and bowel applications (appendicitis, intussusception, pyloric stenosis).
 As the popularity and evidence base for focused ultrasound in PEM grows we can expect to see more formalized guidance in the PEM POCUS area.

-ACEM encourages all emergency physicians to be competent in at least the ‘core’ areas of emergency ultrasound, being AAA (not relevant in CED), EFAST, procedural guidance, lung and echo in life support (FELS).
+ACEM encourages all emergency physicians to be competent in at least the ‘core’ areas of emergency ultrasound, being AAA, EFAST, procedural guidance, lung and echo in life support (FELS).

 The ultrasound trolley contains ultrasound probe covers, transducer gel, cleaning wipes and equipment for procedures.
-Please let Christine know if there is equipment that is out of stock, or other suggested equipment.
+Please let Kylie know if there is equipment that is out of stock, or other suggested equipment.

 Where any probe is used for needle based clinical procedures, or where there is a risk of exposure to body fluids, a probe cover should be used.